saladinjake/fullstack-laravel-react-educational-tech-application/README.md

 ##PROBLEM SCENARIO

-- Ali Mohammed Alvin Turuk a client who is a very busy person, has decided that he would want to build an application that will enable him reach out to more
+- Ali Mohammed  a client
+who is a very busy person, has decided that he would want to build an application that will enable him reach out to more